ryoya9826/ryoya9826.github.io/_publications/wproregseq.md

 ---
 title: 'A note on weakly proregular sequence'
-excerpt: 'In this note, we give an elementary proof of the result given by Schenzel.'
+excerpt: '(In Press) In this note, we give an elementary proof of the result given by Schenzel.'
 date: 2021-10-01
 venue: 'Moroccan Journal of Algebra and Geometry with Applications'
 paperurl: 'https://ced.fst-usmba.ac.ma/p/mjaga/articles-in-press/'